Rao Remala

 Rao Remala is an Indian former software developer, now angel investor, and philanthropist.
-He was the first Indian to be hired at Microsoft in 1981.
 He was one of the lead developers of the first version of Microsoft Windows.
-He holds a bachelor's degree in Electrical Engineering from NIT Warangal.
-Prior to joining Microsoft, he worked at HCL.

 Life

-Rao Remala was born in T. Kothapalem village Nagayalanka Mandalam in Krishna district of Andhra Pradesh to a peasant family.
-He has a bachelor's degree in Electrical Engineering from NIT Warangal and master's degree from IIT Kanpur.
+Rao Remala was born in T. Kothapalem village Nagayalanka Mandalam in Krishna district of Andhra Pradesh, India, to a peasant family.
+He received a bachelor's degree in Electrical Engineering from NIT Warangal and master's degree from IIT Kanpur.

+Remala worked at HCL before he was hired at Microsoft in 1981, becoming the first Indian employee of the company.